chinese-zodiac/prpg-wojackprison-sc/README.md

 - Add transfer items between players to Trading Post
 - Add ERC721 purchasing to Trading Post
 - Add tests for the Trading Post
-- Edit combat to be deterministic
 - Refactor prepare/move from LocTemplateResource to LocationBasePrepareMove
-- Add speed stat and item checks for LocationBasePrepareMove
+- Add item checks for LocationBasePrepareMove
+- Edit combat to require/consume items (either IERC721 or IERC20)
+- Move NFT add/remove to TownSquare from Silver Store